Devil's Bridge Sedona.

 The Devil’s Bridge Trail follows an old dirt road built for jeeps through washes filled with juniper and prickly pear cacti.

 As you get closer to Devil’s Bridge, the trail becomes steeper and steeper.
+Thankfully the views along the way are incredible and worth the effort!

 The trail to Devil's Bridge with a series of rocky steps.